Chudoba, Prudnik County: Demographics

-But is inhabited by autochthonous Germans and Silesians.
-They belong to the registered German minority in Poland.
+But is inhabited by autochthonous Silesians and Germans, belonging to the registered German minority in Poland.
 The residents speak the Prudnik dialect of the Silesian language.
 The village gained the bilingual Polish-German status in 2009.

 Transport

 The local public transport buses were operated by PKS Prudnik.
 Since 2021, public transit is organized by the PGZT "Pogranicze" corporation in Prudnik.